Research Assistant Professor

-Caen Ang is currently serving an industry-research faculty appointment, directing high temperature materials synthesis in the Fuels Development Laboratory.
+Caen Ang is currently serving an industry-research faculty appointment, directing high temperature materials synthesis in the High Temperature Sintering Laboratory.
 He is responsible for developing and implementing several patented innovations, including advanced composite hydrides, bio-mimic packing of encapsulated nuclear materials, and core structures for Nuclear Thermal Propulsion (NTP) systems.
-His current academic goals are to understand the synthesis, properties, and ground-testing of advanced materials to implement the above technologies, in the interest of creating robust, reliable, and ultra-safe reactor cores.
+His current academic goals are to understand the synthesis, properties, and ground-testing of advanced materials to implement the above technologies, in the interest of creating robust, reliable, and ultra-safe nuclear energy technologies.

 Postdoctoral Fellow, Oak Ridge National Laboratory, 2014-2017, Neutron irradiation of ceramics and composites & Development of mitigation coatings for advanced LWR fuel cladding

 PhD (Eng), MU/CSIRO, 2009-2014, Ultra-High Temperature Ceramics and Composites for Extreme Environments

 BSc (Hons), Monash University (MU), 2008-2009, Synthesis of ceramics via pre-ceramic and solution-based processing

 Research Assistant Professor, University of Tennessee, Knoxville, 2020-present